 By purchasing different candy molds, the gummy treats can be made to suit any season.
 I recently made some pumpkin gummy candies for my son.
 The pumpkin gummies were slightly bigger than the commercial fruit snacks, so I would place two into his lunch box each day as a treat.
 The homemade gummies are extremely flavorful, and the kids absolutely love to help make them.

 Gummy candies are also a fun recipe that can be made with children.
 Have the children take turns pouring the gelatin into the fruit juice, and let the kids take the gummies out of the freezer to release the candy.
 Adults will have to handle the cooking portion of the recipe, of course, but children can watch as the thick, powdery goo becomes liquid, and then solid again as it sets.
-Making gummy candies is an excellent way to demonstrate different phases of matter!
+Making gummy candies is also an excellent way to demonstrate different phases of matter!

 1. 1/3 cup white grape juice